Kansas farmer who gave New York governor N95 mask conferred a bachelor’s degree by K-State, Gov. Kelly

 According to Gov. Kelly, Dennis was two credits away from earning his degree in agriculture when his father passed away, and he chose to leave school to take care of his mother and the family farm.

-“Dennis’ kindness and lifelong career in agriculture make him more than qualified to receive a degree,” Kelly said in a Facebook post.
+“Dennis’ kindness and lifelong career in agriculture make him more than qualified to receive a degree,” Gov. Kelly said.

+Ruhnke said he didn’t write the letter to be in the spotlight, but he does have advice for people looking to make a difference.

+“Many of those who wrote to me to thank me asked me how they could help, just pay it forward as much as you can afford to do so to honor all those who have lost their lives.”

 Look for more on this story on KSN News at 5 and 6 p.m.